QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 Linear Potential Flow-Related Parameters
 ----------------------------------------

 QBlade supports any number of linear potential flow bodies as part of a substructure definition, where each potential flow body is related to a transition piece :code:`TP_INTERFACE_POS_<X>`.
 In order to include multiple bodies, each body has to have its own set of keywords.
 With the exception of the first body, additional bodies are defined by adding an underscore and a number after the keyword.
-So, for example, if a substructure has two bodies that use the linear potential flow theory, the second body would be defined by adding a second transition piece point :code:`TP_INTERFACE_POS_2` with its corresponding inertia point denoted as :code:`REF_COG_POS_2`, a mass matrix denoted as :code:`SUB_MASS_2` and so on.
+So, for example, if a substructure has two bodies that use the linear potential flow theory, the second body would be defined by adding a second transition piece point :code:`TP_INTERFACE_POS_2` with its corresponding hydrodynamic reference point :code:`REF_HYDRO_POS_2`, the inertia point :code:`REF_COG_POS_2`, a mass matrix denoted as :code:`SUB_MASS_2` and so on (see the section: :ref:`Lumped Mass, Inertia and Hydrodynamic Forces`).

 The keywords that are used to read in the linear potential flow databases for radiation, excitation, difference and sum frequency loads, or hydrodynamic stiffness are detailed below: